Joon-hub/German-Real-state-Market-Analysis/README.md

 **Data Source**: [Kaggle Dataset - Apartment Rental Offers in Germany](https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany)

-> **Note:** Due to size limitations, the large data files are not included in the repository.
+> **Note:** the large data files are not included in the repository due to size limitations.

 ### Technologies Used
 - **Python**